z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 These functions are closely related to the original Digi International functions.

 As add and subtract rely heavily on bit shifting across the mantissa, these functions establish a tree of byte and nybble shifting, to provide the best performance.
-Nybble shifting was intrinsic to the Rabbit processor, but this algorithm also works effectively for the z80 processor with little overhead.
+Nybble shifting is intrinsic to the Rabbit processor, but this nybble based algorithm also works effectively for the z80 processor with little overhead.

 #### _fsmul and _fssqr

 The multiply function is implemented with a `mulu_32h_24x24` mantissa calculation, that optimises (minimises) the number of `16_8x8` multiplies required, using either hardware instructions from the z180 and z80-zxn, or the z80 equivalent function.

-The mantissa multiplication is a correct multiply, as all carry bits are passed into the returned bytes.
-The low order bytes are simply truncated, and the lower 8-bits of the 32-bit return can be used for rounding the 24-bit mantissa.
+The mantissa multiplication is not a "correct" multiply, as all carry bits are passed into the returned bytes.
+The low order mantissa term is not calculated and the low order bytes are simply truncated.
+The lower 8-bits of the 32-bit return can be used for rounding the 24-bit mantissa.

-The a simple rounding method is used because a full multiply (with all carry bits) is undertaken, but a more sophisticated method could be applied as needed.
+A simple rounding method is used, but a more sophisticated method IEEE compliant method could be applied as needed.

-The square function is related to the multiply function, but is simplified by ignoring the sign bit, and reducing the number of `16_8x8` multiplies from 9 down to 6.
+The square function is related to the multiply function, but is simplified by ignoring the sign bit, and reducing the number of `16_8x8` multiplies from 8 down to 5.
 A simplified mantissa calculation function is used for this purpose.
 As the square is used in the tangent, hypotenuse, and inverse square root calculation, having it available is a good optimisation.

 ### Derived Floating Point Functions